 Listen to the audio version of Fr.
-De Celles’ homily for the Solemnity of the Epiphany of Our Lord, January 8, 2017, here.
+De Celles’ homily for the 7th Sunday in Ordinary Time, February 19, 2017, here.

 7th Sunday in Ordinary Time February 19, 2017 Homily by Fr.
 John De Celles St. Raymond of Peñafort Catholic Church Springfield, VA In today’s Gospel Jesus makes one of the most radically challenging demands in Scripture: ” I say to you, love your enemies, and pray for those who persecute you.”
 If we’re honest with ourselves, this passage should be very intimidating.
 It’s intimidating, first of all, because it seems oxymoronic to say “love your enemies.”
 Plus, it seems an impossible task, because sometimes it seems we’re surrounded by enemies who really don’t care if we love … Continue reading

 6th Sunday in Ordinary Time February 12, 2017 Homily by Fr.
 John De Celles St. Raymond of Peñafort Catholic Church Springfield, VA Tuesday is Valentine’s Day, a day when the world celebrates lovers.
 So let’s talk about love today.
 But not “love” the way the world thinks of it, but love the way it truly is: love the way God thinks of it.
 In today’s Gospel we find Jesus continuing the same Sermon on the Mount that we’ve been reading for the last 2 Sundays.
 Today Jesus is talking specifically about the commandments.
 Now, many people view the … Continue reading